CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 ### Task 4 -  Approve the request for the Global Admin role

+In this task, you will review and approve the request for the Global Administrator role, granting the user access after the required approval process.

-1. In LON-CL1, hover your mouse over the Edge icon on your taskbar to see the two Edge sessions that you have open - the window on the left is the original Edge browser session in which you are signed into **Microsoft 365** as **Holly Dickson**, and the window on the right is the InPrivate Browser session in which you are signed into **Microsoft Entra ID** as **Patti Fernandez**.
+1. In **LON-CL1**, hover your mouse over the Edge icon on your taskbar to see the two Edge sessions that you have open - the window on the left is the original Edge browser session in which you are signed into **Microsoft 365** as **Holly Dickson**, and the window on the right is the InPrivate Browser session in which you are signed into **Microsoft Entra ID** as **Patti Fernandez**.
 Select the window on the left to go back to the original Edge browser session in which you are signed in as **Holly Dickson**.

 2. In your browser, the **Global Administrator | Assignments** window should be displayed in the **Microsoft Entra admin center**.
 In the navigation thread at the top of the page (**Home > Privileged Identity Management | Microsoft Entra roles > Adatum Corporation | Roles**), select **Privileged Identity Management | Microsoft Entra roles**.